Michigan State basketball can't quite handle Zach Edey, No. 3 Purdue, 80-74

 The Boilermakers (26-3, 15-3) have won the last four in the series and eight of the last nine meetings.
 MSU now has lost seven straight at Mackey Arena and hasn’t won there since a 94-79 victory on Feb.
 20, 2014.

-Tyson Walker scored 14 points with seven rebounds and four assists for MSU, while Jaden Akins added 13 points.
+Tyson Walker scored 14 points with a career-high seven rebounds and four assists for MSU, while Jaden Akins added 13 points.
 Malik Hall had 12 points, while freshman Xavier Booker tied a season high with 11 points.
+A.J.
+Hoggard had eight points and four assists but shot just 3-for-13 as the Spartans made just 39.1% for the game.

 Izzo tried every combination of big men he could come up with — mixing and matching Mady Sissoko, Jaxon Kohler, Carson Cooper and Booker — to try and slow down Edey.
 For stretches, it worked.
-But the Purdue superstar used his size and strength advantages to draw whistle after whistle in the paint, getting to the free-throw line frequently and going 14-for-20 there.
+But the Purdue superstar used his size and strength advantages to get whistle after whistle in the paint.
+He drew 16 fouls in the game, going 14-for-20 at the free-throw line.

 Braden Smith had 23 points and nine rebounds, going 4-for-4 from 3-point range as the Boilermakers, who clinched at least a share of their second straight Big Ten regular season title, went 10-for-20 from deep in the game.
 Fletcher Loyer added 15 points, including four 3-pointers.